 Consider how different structures affect revenue recognition, tax planning, and financial reporting.
 The right invoicing approach serves as a financial management tool that supports your practice’s broader business objectives.

-With over twenty-five years of experience in the A&E space, Total Synergy’s process invoicing solution provides customizable invoice templates that adapt to your preferred structure, whether fixed fee, hourly, or percentage-based approaches.
+From workflows to document control, Total Synergy powers better delivery for architects and engineers in Australia, New Zealand, and the UK.
+With over 25 years of experience in the A&E space, Total Synergy’s process invoicing solution provides customisable invoice templates that adapt to your preferred structure, whether fixed fee, hourly, or percentage-based approaches.

 From seamless general ledger integration to generating multiple invoices with a few clicks, it’s a fast and accurate solution for managing high volumes of billing.
 Our platform’s finance dashboard makes it easy to see your Work in Progress (WIP) and outstanding debtors.
 With clear, real-time insights, your A&E practice will be able to make smarter financial decisions.